-The Creative Industries Cluster

-Hubs model has been developed,

-and informed, by the Centre for the

-Creative Economy team's experience

-and expertise, which, apart from

-delivering Clwstwr (2019-2022),
+The Creative Industries Cluster Hubs model has been developed, and informed, by the Centre for the Creative Economy team's experience and expertise, which, apart from delivering Clwstwr (2019-2022), includes:

-includes:

-- Developing and growing Creative Cardiff to a leading city-based creative network of 4,000+ individuals and businesses. - Building an effective and mutually beneficial relationship with the Cardiff Capital Region, as evidenced by their investment in Media Cymru. - Developing connections with the 10 local authorities that comprise the Cardiff Capital Region, working in partnership to deliver Clwstwr and Media Cymru, as well as the 'Our Creative Place' commissioning project in partnership with Arts Council Wales (2021). - Undertaking mapping and data gathering work to demonstrate the value generation of creative sector clusters, including the 'Joining The Dots' report (2021) and ongoing work on the Creative Economy Atlas Cymru (2024).
+- Developing and growing Creative Cardiff to a leading city-based creative network of 4,000+ individuals and businesses. - Building an effective and mutually beneficial relationship with the Cardiff Capital Region, as evidenced by their investment in Media Cymru.

+Developing connections with the 10 local authorities that comprise the Cardiff Capital Region, working in partnership to deliver Clwstwr and Media Cymru, as well as the 'Our Creative Place' commissioning project in partnership with Arts Council Wales (2021).

+Undertaking mapping and data gathering work to demonstrate the value generation of creative sector clusters, including the 'Joining The Dots' report (2021) and ongoing work on the Creative Economy Atlas Cymru (2024).

-Photo: James O Jenkins for the Creative Enterprise Zones initiative Building on the identified need to work closely with local authorities, the framework was also informed by other sector-wide CCIs interventions that worked in partnership with local governance structures and had proven efficacy in respect of progressive creative sector development and outcomes.
+Building on the identified need to work closely with local authorities, the framework was also informed by other sector-wide CCIs interventions that worked in partnership with local governance structures and had proven efficacy in respect of progressive creative sector development and outcomes.
 Namely, this included: